uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 ![soften edges](images/worksheet_2/soften_edges.png)

-Your head should now look like this
+Your head should now look like this.

 ![soft head](images/worksheet_2/aoft_eges.png)

 ### Delete edges

 Deleting unneeded faces and edges is the easiest way to reduce you triangle count.

+- Display the poly count using the top menu (Display > Heads up display > poly count)

+If you select the head you can see it has 240 triangles.

 Our head currently has more triangles than it needs.